Kubernetes

 1. Prepare EKS credentials

-Prepare the credentials to access your AKS cluster by setting up an AWS Cloud Account in the Platform Orchestrator.
+Prepare the credentials to access your EKS cluster by setting up an AWS Cloud Account in the Platform Orchestrator.

 2. Configure EKS cluster access